 If you need to cancel or reduce the amount of your claim after the deadline you can do so by calling the CRA’s business enquiries line at 1-800-959-5525.

 More information on changing or cancelling a claim can be found on the CRA website.

 What happened to the CECRA?

-CERS will replace the CECRA, which ended on September 30, 2020 for new applications and October 30, 2020 for extensions.
+CERS replaced the CECRA, which ended on September 30, 2020, for new applications and October 30, 2020, for extensions.
 If you received CECRA funding this will not impact your CERS.
 For more information on the CECRA program, view our CECRA FAQ.
 Please note that the program is no longer available, and we are not updating our FAQ.

 - CFIB Letter to Minister Freeland – CERS Gaps (December 2020)

 - CFIB Letter to Minister Freeland – Additional CERS Gaps (February 2021)